 A Reading for today

-Thursday of the Twenty-fourth week in Ordinary Time
+Friday of the Thirty-second week in Ordinary Time

 Copyright © Confraternity of Christian Doctrine, USCCB

 To receive the Gospel every morning in your mailbox, subscribe here: dailygospel.org

 The ark of the Church